Shania Twain announces BST Hyde Park show: Tickets, presale and more

-This summer, the Queen of Country is set to headline the huge outdoor festival in London on Saturday 7 July.
+This summer, the Queen of Country is set to headline huge outdoor shows including British Summer Time in London’s Hyde Park on 7 July.

 Announcing “Man!
 I Feel Like a Woman” singer’s performance, BST said: “Let’s go girls!
 We’re so excited to announce that the Queen of Country, Shania Twain, is coming to London for a spectacular headline show at American Express presents BST Hyde Park.